shukriadams/piKioskBreadboardDemo/README.md

 > sudo mkdir /var/express

+You may have to set the permission of this folder so Express can execute in it (I normally give everyone permission to do anything in it because getting things done > security).
 Upload the contents of this project's /express folder to it.
 Set the Express server up with

 > cd /var/express
 >